djey47/MMM-LKY-TIC/README.md

 ## Troubleshooting

 ### No serial data seems to be received...
-...whereas the hardware module LED is blinking!
+...and yet, the hardware module LED is blinking!

 Sometimes (might happen after a device reboot), the serial device requires reinitialization.
 To do this:
 1. stop MagicMirror